softword-tt/PRE-Mamba/README.md

 ```

 ## Dataset preparation
-Our Dataset Event_Rain27K is about to be released.
+Our dataset EventRain-27K is being organized and will be released soon.

 ## Run
 ### Training